 It seems funny to me that I recall significant moments when my life changed with great clarity.
 Let me tell you about a few of those moments.
 I was only 6 years old when Jim Croce was killed in a plane crash.
 He was someone I never knew; yet, someone who also had a profound effect on the direction of my life.
-Let me explain…you see, living in Tampa in the early ‘70s I was just a normal kid living in a middle class family when I experienced something profound.
-At some point I had seen Jim Croce on TV performing ‘Operator’…it was a game changer for me.
-Jim was onstage finger picking his guitar and I was mesmerized.
+Let me explain…you see, living in Tampa in the early ‘70s I was just a normal kid living in a middle class family when I experienced something amazing!
+I saw Jim Croce on TV performing ‘Operator’…it was a game changer for me.
+Jim was onstage finger picking his guitar and I sat there mesmerized.
 There was something about that mysterious box with six strings that spoke to me.
 I asked my mom and dad for a guitar.

 I think it was the next Christmas that I got a guitar…nothing spectacular just a department store steel string but it stayed in tune and was playable.
 No one would have called me a prodigy because I found that it was a lot more difficult to play than it looked on TV.
 Through fits and starts I began the long process of mastering a song.
 I mostly took group lessons at the local public recreation center.
 By the time I was nine I could play ‘Camp Town Races’ and most of the repertoire in the Mel Bay Guitar Book 1.
 I struggled to learn bar chords…but I kept practicing…I was hooked.

 It was around the time I turned 10 that we moved to Gainesville, FL.
 It was my dad’s hometown and a great place to grow up.
 At this point, I was practicing daily and bugging my parents to let me play in public.
 Of course at this age my only audience was our local church.
 I’m actually grateful for the fact that smart phones didn’t exist back then!